 The US Food and Drug Administration (FDA) has approved two drugs to treat some types of hair loss in both men and women.
 These include Minoxidil and Finasteride.

-Minoxidil is an over-the-counter medication used to treat hair loss.
+Minoxidil is a prescription medication used to treat hair loss.
 It was the first FDA approved medication to treat male-pattern baldness.
 It is the only hair loss product that is approved for use in both men and women.

 How it works: The exact mechanism through which minoxidil slows or stops hair fall and promotes hair growth is still not known.
 Some studies suggest that it acts as a nitric oxide agonist, which causes hair follicles in the telogen phase to shed and be replaced by new hair follicles in the anagen phase.
 It acts as an antihypertensive potassium channel opener, which causes the supply of more oxygen, nutrients, and blood to the scalp, thereby aiding in the growth of the hair.